dasiths/dasiths.github.io/_posts/2026-06-10-the-errand-agentic-delegation.md

 If you'd like to watch this play out for real, proving who an agent is, carrying a person's authority, getting checked by a trusted party, and operating under a mission, the [AAuth Explorer](https://explorer.aauth.dev/) lets you step through each flow interactively, and [aauth.dev](https://aauth.dev/) has the full protocol documentation.

-The bread was easy.
-The cake is the whole story.
+The bread shows the simple case.
+The cake shows why agentic delegation is harder.

 > **Want to try it in code?** I'm the main maintainer of the [AAuth .NET SDK and samples](https://github.com/aauth-dev/dotnet-samples).
 If you'd like to go from story to working code, clone the repo, run the samples, and see the agent identity, on-behalf-of authority, consent, and missions play out for real.
 Issues, feedback, and contributions are very welcome, give it a try and let me know what you think.